maariyadiminsky/pluto/README.md

 # Pluto

-A simple app that displays a numerology report based on your birthday.
+A light-weight app that displays a numerology report based on your birthday.

 For the initial creation I focused on a more simple approach with minimal library use, practicing good folder structure and reusable components.